 Practising law is a top sport.
-As some of our team members have been practicing sport on national level, VOBIS knows better than anyone what an athlete or sports club needs in terms of legal assistance.
+As some of our team members have been practising sports on a national level, VOBIS knows better than anyone what an athlete or sports club needs in terms of legal assistance.

 The sports world has become so professionalised that running a sports club or sports association is equivalent to running a business.
 Sponsor contracts, employment contracts with athletes, (volunteer) agreements with personnel or advising on and drafting of other agreements that are connected with one of the many aspects of the sport, are common issues.

-Even an athlete him- or herself, both at professional and at amateur level, quickly comes into contact with legal issues.
+Even an athlete himself or herself, both at the professional and at an amateur level, quickly comes into contact with legal issues.
 However, an athlete only wants to focus on one thing: the sport.
 That is where the athlete shines.
 VOBIS can make life easier for you.
-We can take care of all your legal concerns, so that you can concentrate on your sport.
+We can take care of all your legal concerns so that you can concentrate on your sport.

 Sports law encompasses numerous areas of law, such as the law of obligations, employment law, intellectual property law (portrait rights), competition law and the like.
 It is therefore important to be able to engage the right discipline at the right time.
 At VOBIS we have the knowledge you need in all these disciplines.